 Registered Midwives order all the ultrasounds and lab tests indicated for normal and low risk pregnancies.
 If you have a high risk complication, we will consult with the appropriate physician for their recommendations.
 Some situations require a transfer of care to a high risk specialist, such as an obstetrician or a paediatrician.
 If you are under the care of a midwife you do not need to access routine prenatal care with a family doctor or obstetrician.

 Midwives are experts in normal, low risk pregnancy, postpartum, and breastfeeding care.
 People choose midwives because we offer three important pillars to maternity care: choice of birth place (between home, birth centre, and hospital), informed consent (your right and responsibility to choose what’s best for your body and baby) and continuity of care (continuous philosophy of care and often care provider from beginning of pregnancy to 6 weeks of postpartum).
 Many research studies have shown that midwifery care reduces birth intervention and cesarean delivery, and increases maternal and family satisfaction with birth experience.
 Midwifery appointments last between 30-60 minutes and midwifery clients benefit from home visits prenatally, during labour, as well as in the first week postpartum.
-Most midwifery babies are exclusively breastfed for at least one year of life.

 Birth Doulas provide physical and emotional support during labour and birth.
 Postpartum doulas support a family in the immediate days and weeks postpartum including help in the home after a baby is born and help with breastfeeding.
 Doulas are privately paid.
 Doula training involves a 16 hour course as well as attendance at at least three births.
 For more information on doula training click here